project-imprimis/libprimis/doc/engine.md

 relatively low distortion (as opposed to a single-face projection like Mercator) while remaining fairly simple to comprehend.

-Skyboxes in Imprimis are passed as a set of six images:
+Skyboxes in Libprimis are passed as a set of six images:

 * **bk**: the backside texture (normal facing south)
 * **dn**: the bottom texture (normal facing upwards)